opendaylight/docs/docs/release-notes/upgrade-process.rst

     refer to `Apache Common <https://commons.apache.org>`_

 * Jackson 2.9: odl-jackson-2.9.
 Replacing odl-jackson-2.8.

-  Any references to the latter needs to be updated.
+Any references to the latter must be updated.

 The preceding features should be used in the same way as existing ODL Parent features.
 That is, do not use them in